Tradestation Short Selling Fees

 Tradestation Short Selling with Option Contracts

-Shorting stocks and funds isn’t the only way to bet against them.
-The options market gives you more ways to take bearish positions.
+Shorting stocks and funds is just one way to make bearish trades on those securities.
+The options market opens up many other ways to enter into bearish trades on such instruments.
 For example, buying a put or selling a call is a bearish trade.
-If you think XYZ stock will fall, you can short the stock or go to the options market and sell a call contract or buy a put.
+If you’re bearish on XYZ stock, you could short the stock using the examples described above, or you could leave the stock market altogether and go into the options market and sell a call contract or buy a put contract.

-These option trades don’t use margin interest, and you don’t have to worry about buy ins.
-But if you sell contracts, there is assignment risk.
+These simple option trades don’t require any margin interest, and you don’t need to worry about buy ins.
+Selling contracts does carry assignment risk, however.

-TradeStation’s software also has several built-in option strategies.
-Some of these make money if the underlying stock goes down.
+Besides the trading of calls and puts, TradeStation’s software also offers several integrated option strategies.
+Some of these make money when the underlying stock goes down in price.
 These multi-leg trades include diagonals and collars.

 Tradestation Short Selling with Futures

-TradeStation also offers futures contracts.
-The futures market gives you another way to take short positions on the stock market.
-Some futures are based on the stock market, and these can be used for bearish trades.
+Besides equities and options, TradeStation offers futures contracts.
+The futures market opens up yet another way to take short positions on the stock market.
+Several futures contracts are connected to the stock market, and these can be used to make bearish bets.

-For example, the S&P 500 E-Mini futures contract (ticker symbol ES) can be shorted.
-This lets you bet against the S&P index.
-To close out the trade, buy to cover—just like with stocks.
+For example, the S&P 500 E-Mini futures contract (with ticker symbol ES) can be shorted.
+This will obviously create a bearish trade on the S&P index.
+Simply enter the trade by selling it.
+To close it out, buy to cover—just like with stocks.

-All three TradeStation platforms can be used to trade futures.
-There is also a fourth, a dedicated futures trading system.
-You can use any of them to trade futures contracts.
+All three of TradeStation’s platforms discussed thus far can be used to trade futures contracts.
+There’s a fourth that is a dedicated futures trading system.
+Any of these programs can be used to submit a futures trade.

-To enter a trade, type the contract’s ticker symbol.
+Entering a contract’s ticker symbol is the first step.
 You’ll also need to select the expiration date.
-Some platforms will show different expiration dates when you enter the symbol.
-If you need to enter the expiration manually, type the month and year after the symbol.
-For example, M means June, so ESM24 is the S&P 500 E-mini contract that expires in June 2025.
+Some of the platforms will populate various expiration dates when you enter a ticker symbol.
+If you need to manually enter the expiration month and year, these should follow the base ticker symbol.
+For example, M stands for June, so ESM24 would be the S&P 500 E-mini contract that expires in June of 2026.

 Tradestation Short Selling Fees

-TradeStation doesn’t charge extra for taking short positions instead of long positions.
-The commission for stock and ETF trades is $0.
-There is a $50 annual inactivity fee, but you can avoid it with a $2,000 account balance or 5 trades per year.
+TradeStation doesn’t charge anything extra to take short positions rather than long positions.
+The broker’s commission on stock and ETF trades is $0.
+It does have a $50 annual inactivity fee that can be avoided with a $2,000 account balance or 5 trades every 12 months.

-Option trades have no base fee, but there is a 60-cent per-contract fee.
-Futures and futures options are $1.50 per contract per side (micro futures are $0.50).
+Option trades have no base charge, but they do have a per-contract fee of 60 cents.
+Futures and options on futures are $1.50 per contact, per side (micro futures are $0.50).

 Alternative For Shorting